flynx/walk.js/README.md

 sumd([1, [2], 3, [[4, 5]]]) // -> 15 ...walks the nodes: 1, 2, 3, 4, 5
 ```

-To explicitly see the paths the above take:
+To explicitly see the paths the `sum`/`sumd` take we need to modify them a little:
 ```javascript
 var sum = walk(function(res, node, next){
 	this.log(node)